langchain-ai/langgraph-101/README.md

 Welcome to LangGraph 101!

 ## Introduction
-Welcome to LangGraph 101!
-In this session, you will learn about the fundamentals of LangGraph through a series of notebooks.
+In this session, you will learn about the fundamentals of LangGraph through one of our notebooks.
 This is a condensed version of LangChain Academy, and is intended to be run in a session with a LangChain engineer.
 If you're interested in going into more depth, or working through a tutorial on your own, check out LangChain Academy [here](https://academy.langchain.com/courses/intro-to-langgraph)!
 LangChain Academy has helpful pre-recorded videos from one of our LangChain engineers.

 ## Context